-Fully understanding the logic behind your strategy, fully agreeing with all of its elements, and being able to recognize patterns that are vital to your analysis and strategy, quick and easy all goes into the comfort zone.
+Fully understanding the logic behind your strategy, fully agreeing with all of its elements, and being able to recognize patterns that are vital to your analysis and strategy quick and easy all go into the comfort zone.

 If you’re operating with the feeling that you don’t have all of these elements in your trading strategy, i.e., if you don’t fully understand why one setup works, you should be aware that you’re not in the comfort zone.

-To fix this, you need to do more back testing and practicing in order to better forecast your actions in regards to patterns used to feed your strategy.
+To fix this, you need to do more backtesting and practicing to better forecast your actions in regards to patterns used to feed your strategy.